Caoimhe Butterly: Early life

 Caoimhe Butterly was born in Dublin to a family therapist.
 Her father's work as a United Nations economist moved the family from Ireland to Zimbabwe when she was a young child.
 She grew up in Canada, Mauritius, and Zimbabwe due to her father's work with the United Nations.
 She spent time working in the New York Catholic Worker Movement, then moved to Latin America where she spent three years living with indigenous communities in Guatemala and in Chiapas, Mexico.
 She also lived in the Jenin refugee camp in the West Bank for a year.
 She has visited Iraq on numerous occasions, she visited Lebanon, where she protested British prime minister Tony Blair's visit to the country after he allowed US bomb shipments to be sent to Israel via Britain during the 2006 Lebanon War.

-Butterly was brought up in a culture of liberation theology, which, she says, "deeply inspired" her to engage in human rights work She spent time working as a volunteer in AIDS hospices in Zimbabwe as a teenager.
+Butterly was brought up in a culture of liberation theology, which, she says, "deeply inspired" her to engage in human rights work.
+She spent time working as a volunteer in AIDS hospices in Zimbabwe as a teenager.
 At a very young age, she says, she developed a deep sense of duty.
 "I've always felt the need to almost a painful degree of needing to stand up against injustices in whatever contexts they lie."
-She left school at 18, wanting to travel, and Then after high school headed to New York, where she spent a year working in the city's Catholic Worker house, which was founded by Dorothy Day and Peter Maurin in 1933.
+She left high school at 18, wanting to travel, and headed to New York, where she spent a year working in the city's Catholic Worker house, founded by Dorothy Day and Peter Maurin in 1933.